surazkarn/Mid-Sem-Count-Down/README.md

-# End-Sem-Count-Down-Powered-by-Suraz-
+# MID-Sem-of-4th-sem-Count-Down-Powered-by-Suraz-
-This is  Count Down for EndSem Exam of  3rd Semester. https://surazkarn.github.io/End-Sem-Count-Down-Powered-by-Suraz-/
+This is  Count Down for MidSem Exam of  4th Semester. https://surazkarn.github.io/End-Sem-Count-Down-Powered-by-Suraz-/